-Join Jim Stice for an in-depth discussion in this video Cost-volume-profit analysis (CVP), part of Managerial Accounting.
+Join Jim Stice for an in-depth discussion in this video Cost-volume-profit analysis (CVP), part of Accounting Foundations: Managerial Accounting.

 - This chapter introduces Cost-Volume-Profit Analysis.
 Also called CVP analysis, which is a management tool primarily used in the planning process.
 The basic objective of CVP analysis is deterimining how a company's sales impact profits.
 You will often hear CVP analysis referred to as Breakeven Analysis.
 For example, before opening a new Thai restaurant the would be restaurateur should calculate how many customers a day, on average, must be served in order to pay the rent and generate a reasonable profit.